On this Page...

 - Physical Impact:

-- Requires establishment of an FAA Reimbursable agreement that addresses anticipated costs to the FAA the result from the sponsor's development project.
-This should be initiated 1 year in advance of the development.
+- Requires establishment of an FAA Reimbursable agreement that addresses anticipated costs to the FAA that result from the sponsor's development project.

-- Includes projects that require relocation or re-installation of an FAA facility
+- require relocation or re-installation of an FAA facility

-- Also includes project that result in relocation or splicing of underground cable.
+- results in relocation or splicing of underground FAA cable.

 - Generally involves temporary shutdown of FAA facilities due to runway shutdown or sponsor work activities in critical areas.